1 - Setting up for the Bootstrap Installer

 2.1 - Verifying the prerequisites for Static Installer

-Verifying the Prerequisites for Installing the Big Data Protector using the Static Installer
+Verify the Prerequisites for Installing the Big Data Protector using the Static Installer.

 The content mentioned in this section is applicable only for the Static installer approach to install the Big Data Protector.